purplemonkeymad/SecSecSantaBackend/API.md

 * name: Display Name of group
 * pubkey: A short code to share with people to join the group, it is also used to identify this group to other API methods.

+### List owned groups

+`/game/owned` POST

+List all of the groups that your account is an owner of.

+Required Keys:

+* `session`: Session id that identifies this session (the current device.)
+The owner of this session will be used as the target account to get groups for.
+* `secret`: The stored secret first created during the verify stage.

+Result:

+* grouplist: A list of group objects.
+Each object will have the following properties:

+    * name: Display Name of the group
+    * code: Join code of this group
+    * state: Current state of the game, 0=Open,1=Resolved,2=Closed

 ### register a user for a game

 `/user` POST